AirPod EMF Radiation: Risks, Safety, and Expert Advice

 Are Airpods Safe For Children?

-We know (and I’ve written about extensively) that children are more vulnerable to the potential adverse health affects of EMF and RF radiation.
+We know (and I've written extensively) that children are more vulnerable to the potential adverse health effects of EMF and RF radiation.

 This is primarily due to their thinner skulls and the fact that they have a different biological makeup.
 In addition, they are still growing and developing.